 Breathe in.
 You are not alone.
 You can learn from others’ mistakes and use experienced professionals’ winning strategies for managing multiple projects.

-You've assigned an important task to a talented employee and given him a deadline.
-Now, do you let him do his work and simply touch base with him at predefined points along the way, or do you keep dropping by his desk and sending e-mails to check his progress?
+You've assigned an important task to a talented employee and have given him a deadline.
+Now, do you let him do his work and simply touch base with him at predefined points along the way, or do you keep dropping by his desk and sending emails to check his progress?

 If it is the latter, you might be a micromanager.
 The micromanager is the manager who must personally make every decision, take a lead role in the performance of every task and, in extreme cases, dictate every small step the workers take.
 Micromanagement is mismanagement, and under it, the manager, the employees and the business all suffer.